Latest figures for COVID-19 in Canada on Sunday, May 30, 2021 | ExBulletin

-38 new deaths were reported on Saturday.
-A total of 275 new deaths have been reported in the last 7 days.
-The 7-day moving average of newly reported deaths is 39.
-The 7-day moving average of mortality is 0.1 per 100,000.
-The overall mortality rate is 67.04 per 100,000.
+Thirty-four new deaths were reported on Sunday.
+A total of 281 new deaths have been reported in the last 7 days.
+The 7-day moving average of newly reported deaths is 40.
+The 7-day moving average of mortality is 0.11 per 100,000.
+The overall mortality rate is 67.13 per 100,000.

 No deaths have been reported in the last week.
 The overall mortality rate is 1.15 per 100,000.